Latest

 Cultural / Hull, England / 2017

-The RIBA and Hull 2017 jointly invited GRAS to submit an expression of interest to create an ambitious and bold temporary outdoor structure in Hull city centre.
-The built structure was launch in August 2017.
-The proposal welcomed ideas that reflect the following four principles: collaboration, purpose, responding to context and materiality.
+In 2017, GRAS was invited by RIBA and Hull City Council to submit an expression of interest for the creation of an ambitious and bold temporary outdoor structure in Hull city centre.
+The resulting installation, launched in August 2017, was designed around four core principles: collaboration, purpose, response to context, and materiality.

-The North Ship proposal is a celebration of Hull’s collective cultural identity and its significant history as a major trading post, fishing and whaling port and industrial city.
-The project reflects on these histories at an important juncture, while projecting a vision for a city embracing cultural rejuvenation in a post-industrial age.
+The North Ship proposal celebrates Hull’s collective cultural identity, acknowledging its rich history as a major trading hub, fishing and whaling port, and industrial city.
+This project reflects on these layered histories at a pivotal moment for the city, while also envisioning a future shaped by cultural renewal in a post-industrial era.

 Scotland: Craft & Design